|

 Medical doctors, osteopaths, dentists and podiatrists may practice acupuncture in Iowa without any specific training.

-Chiropractors must complete 100 hours of classroom instruction and the
+Chiropractors must complete 100 hours of classroom instruction and the certification exam given by a board-approved continuing education sponsor for acupuncture.

 A physician assistant may not practice acupuncture.